 Things are really interesting here and where most people have their upset predictions.
-The #5 has beaten the #12 80 times in 124 tries, but that’s only a winning percentage of 64.5%.
-This is a pretty dramatic drop-off from the 80% winning percentage of #4 seeds.
+The #5 holds a 99-49 record against the #12.
+That’s only a winning percentage of 66.9%.
+This is a pretty dramatic drop-off from the 80% or better winning percentage of the top 4 seeds.

 What is strange is that No. 7’s have done almost as well as fives and sixes.
-They have won 76 (61.3%) in first round games, but there the similarities end.
-Only 22 have reached the next weekend, nine (7.3%) made the Elite Eight, and two (1.6%) achieved the Final Four.
+They have gone 92-60 (60.5%) in first round games, but that’s where the similarities end.
+Only 25 have reached the next weekend, nine (7.3%) made the Elite Eight, and two (1.6%) achieved the Final Four.
 Only one team has made the national title game, but the good news is that they won.
 That was UConn back in 2014.

-This opening game is normally a toss up, with 50.8% eights winning and 49.2% for the nine.
-The dream doesn’t typically last long though, only 12 (9.7%) have gone to the last 16.
+The dreaded #8 vs #9 matchup is one that most just flip a coin on.
+Not a bad idea, as that’s just about how it’s gone.
+The #8 holds a slight edge over the #9, but not by much.
+They are 80-72 (52.6).
+The dream doesn’t typically last long though, only 16 have gone to the last 16.
 But, eight (6.5%) of those 12 have won.
 Five (4%) eights went to the Final Four and three (2.4%) played the title game.
 That’s they lowest seed to do so.
 One even cut down the nets when in 1985 Villanova knocked off Georgetown.

 Everyone makes a big deal of these games.
-Sure, more 12’s have won than 11’s.
 What’s surprising is they have nearly as many wins as 10 seeds.
 They don’t do terrible in the following round either with 20 of the 44 winning again.
 That’s 16% advancing past the opening weekend.